EcovadisCode/Ev.ServiceBus/docs/SetUp.md

 }
 ```

+> Concretely, we don't know how you (the user) want to serialize your service bus messages.
+> So we decided to give you full control over that.

-Thanks to that, the necessary services of this service-bus library are working in the background.
+Once this is done, the necessary services of this service-bus library are working in the background.
 To learn more about this mechanism [read here](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice)
 on official microsoft pages.